kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 The NGINX annotation `nginx.ingress.kubernetes.io/session-cookie-path` defines the path that will be set on the cookie.
 This is optional unless the annotation `nginx.ingress.kubernetes.io/use-regex` is set to true; Session cookie paths do not support regex.

+Use `nginx.ingress.kubernetes.io/session-cookie-samesite` to apply a `SameSite` attribute to the sticky cookie.
+Browser accepted values are `None`, `Lax`, and `Strict`.
+Some older browsers reject cookies with the more-recently-defined `SameSite=None`.
+To omit `SameSite=None` from these older browsers, add the annotation `nginx.ingress.kubernetes.io/session-cookie-conditional-samesite-none: "true"`.

 ### Authentication